cavemanloverboy/multigrind/auxiliary/README.md

 1) THIS CONTRACT IS CURRENTLY UNAUDITED.
 USE AT YOUR OWN RISK.
 THE AUTHOR IS NOT LIABLE FOR ANY LOSS OF FUNDS OR EXPLOITS DISCOVERED.
 2) This contract is unfinished because some design choices have to be made by the deployer.
 The choices that need to be made are relevant to whether this will be a permissioned (one or several approved grinders/sellers), or fully permissionless.
 This affects a few points in the code which are all documented with `TODO`.
 3) This contract uses the squads v4 staging contract `STAG3...` on mainnet.
 Once the production contract is live, all references to `STAG3...` need to be replaced with the production contract `SQDS4...`.
+4) The fee structure is somewhat ad hoc but fairly reasonable imo.
+The deployer should think through this, update `compute_fee_lookup`, and perhaps update the min/max target length.